Last Updated: March 11th, 2019

 And there are many ways to save income tax.

-You might know few of these but I am sure you will find at least one new way from this article that can save more tax this year.
+You might know a few of these but I am sure you will find at least one new way from the article that can help you save more tax this year.

 This is a long list, so I will keep the descriptions short to save your time.